blackferncreations/germankeycut/boundaries.md

 Documentation that affects evaluation or continued use may be structurally relevant.

-GermanKeyCut can therefore work holistically without becoming a general organizational-transformation consultancy.
+Structural positioning can therefore extend across connected interfaces without becoming general organizational-transformation consulting.

 **The boundary is market consequence.**